 - Don't have one or need to upgrade your analog multimeter to a digital multimeter, check out my recommendation here: Abe's Multimeter Recommendation.

 - As I mentioned above, you don't need to use a scan tool to take advantage of the test info in this tutorial, but it does come in handy to read any trouble codes.

-The Transmission Coil Pack is bolted to the Transmission (see the photo at the top of this page).
-A connector with 8 wires connects to the Solenoid Pack.
+The transmission solenoid pack is bolted to the transmission (see the photo at the top of this page).
+A connector with 8 wires connects to the solenoid pack.